christopherstj/pathquest-frontend/ARCHITECTURE.md

 - `ElevationProfileSelector.tsx` - Clickable elevation profile for selecting summit time in manual summit modal.
 Used by AddManualSummitModal when an activity is linked.

 #### Discovery Components (`components/discovery/`)
-Shared discovery list components used by both desktop (DiscoveryDrawer) and mobile (DetailBottomSheet):
+Shared discovery list components used by both desktop and mobile navigation layouts:
 - `discovery-challenges-list.tsx` - Renders visible challenges list with click handlers
 - `discovery-peaks-list.tsx` - Renders visible peaks list using `PeakRow` component.
 Supports `onHoverStart` and `onHoverEnd` props for map hover dot interaction.
 - `empty-discovery-state.tsx` - Empty state when no peaks/challenges visible (includes zoom-in prompt)